Santiago Saura Martínez de Toda

 Full professor

-Santiago Saura conducts research in landscape ecology, biodiversity conservation, forest management, and sustainable development through projects funded by various European, national, and regional programs, such as the ongoing SafeNet project of Horizon Europe, and through collaborations with researchers in different countries.
+Santiago Saura conducts research in landscape ecology, biodiversity conservation, forest management, and sustainable development through projects funded by various European, national, and regional programs, such as the SafeNet, RestMod and NextBON projects of Horizon Europe, and through collaborations with researchers in different countries.

-He has authored or co-authored more than one hundred articles in international journals and other publications on these topics, which have received more than 14,000 citations and an h-index of 55 according to Google Scholar, and more than 8,000 citations and an h-index of h=43 according to the Web of Science.
+He has authored or co-authored more than one hundred articles in international journals and other publications on these topics, which have received more than 8,000 citations and an h-index of h=45 according to the Web of Science, and more than 15,000 citations and an h-index of h=57 according to Google Scholar.

 He has developed methods, metrics and tools for the analysis of landscape connectivity and for supporting decision-making in its management, such as the Conefor software, which is widely used internationally, or the Protected Connected (ProtConn) index, which has been included in the monitoring framework of the Kunming-Montreal Global Biodiversity Framework adopted by the Convention on Biological Diversity.